The Benefits of Aeration and Overseeding

 - Brown patches or weak-looking grass.

-For cool-season grasses such as ryegrass, Kentucky bluegrass, and fescues, they should be aerated in the early spring or fall.
+- Cool-season grasses, such as ryegrass, Kentucky bluegrass, and fescues, should be aerated in the early spring or fall.

 - Warm-season grasses, such as bermudagrass, centipede grass, St. Augustine, or zoysia grass, should be aerated in the late spring or early summer.

 Aeration should be done during the growing season of your grass, as this will allow your turf to quickly recover.